John GEORGES

 the wall of the vessel and the plant and do not work to inhibit

 unwanted sprouts stemming from the root ball.
-The second category
+The second

-the terrarium.
+ball sprouts within the terrarium.

 [0011] U.S. Pat.
 No. 726,766 discloses a, "Flower Pot."
-A conical
+A

-flower-pot increases in diameter from top to bottom, the conical
+conical flower-pot increases in diameter from top to bottom, the

-evaporating holes placed more or less vertically.
+ventilating and evaporating holes placed more or less

 [0012] U.S. Pat.
 No. 1,534,508 discloses an, "Apparatus for